slowr/ExaBGP-Monitor/monitor/README.md

 This will set a container with port 5000 exposed that you can connect with Socket.IO clients and retrieve the Control Plane BGP messages.

-## Socket.IO Events
+## Socket.IO Events/Messages

 To Subscribe to the ExaBGP monitor:
 ```
 Event: exa_subscribe
-Message: prefix as string (e.g. '10.0.0.0/8')
+Message: prefixes as a list (e.g. ['10.0.0.0/8', '20.0.0.0/8'])
 ```

-Messages sent from ExaBGP monitor to the subscriber:
+Messages sent from ExaBGP monitor to the socket.io client/subscriber:
 ```
 Event: exa_message
 Message: